Headset365/Dove/README.md

 # Dove
 A very basic domain flyover tool that uses selenium and chromedriver

-Useage: python3 dove -i <domains.txt>
+Useage: python3 dove.py -i <domains.txt>

 To change from https to http, change the URL var.